WASdev/sample.batch.sleepybatchlet/README.md

 ##Notes

-* The archive LibertyServer.jar contains a pre-configured liberty server (named LibertyServer) with the SleepyBatchlet sample application already installed.
+* The self-extracting archive **LibertyServer.jar** contains a pre-configured liberty server (named LibertyServer) with the SleepyBatchlet sample application already installed.
 It also contains a pre-built Derby database for the Batch runtime tables, which are needed by javaBatch-1.0 for managing jobs.
 Please see the Liberty Knowledge Center for information on how to create, configure, and customize the batch database.